Richard Hanania

-Richard Hanania (born August 28, 1985) is an American political scientist and right-wing online personality.
+Richard Hanania (born August 28, 1985) is an American political scientist, writer, and right-wing online personality.
 He is the founder and president of the think tank Center for the Study of Partisanship and Ideology (CSPI).
-He has written for The Washington Post, The New York Times, The Atlantic, and The Economist.
-He wrote The Origins of Woke and publishes his newsletter on Substack.
+He is the author of The Origins of Woke and Kakistocracy.

-Between 2008 and the early 2010s, Hanania wrote for alt-right and white supremacist publications under the pseudonym Richard Hoste.
-He acknowledged and disavowed his writing under the pseudonym when it was reported in 2023.
-Journalists have stated that Hanania continued to make racist statements under his own name.
+Between 2008 and the early 2010s, Hanania wrote under a pseudonym for alt-right and white supremacist publications.
+He acknowledged these writings when they were first reported in 2023 and has since renounced them.

 Hanania was a contributor to Project 2025 regarding diversity, equity, and inclusion (DEI) practices.
-His advocacy against DEI has been influential among Republican and conservative policy-makers in the United States, and Vox called him "the man whose tweets helped kill DEI".
-He has since become critical of the second Trump administration and the MAGA movement.
+His advocacy against DEI has influenced Republican and conservative policy-makers in the United States, with Vox calling him "the man whose tweets helped kill DEI".
+He has since become critical of the second Trump administration, the MAGA movement, and far-right factions within contemporary conservatism.

 Early life and education

 Hanania grew up in Oak Lawn, Illinois.
+He is the son of immigrants; his father is a Greek Orthodox Palestinian, and his mother is a Catholic Jordanian.

+When he was 15 years old, he was sent to the residential treatment program Casa by the Sea, which operated as a center for troubled teenagers.
+He said the experience "completely changed the course of [his] life for the better".

-He is of Palestinian Christian and Jordanian descent.
-He attended Moraine Valley Community College and studied linguistics at the University of Colorado Boulder.
-He received a Juris Doctor from the University of Chicago Law School, and a Doctor of Philosophy in political science from the University of California, Los Angeles.
+He attended Moraine Valley Community College and studied linguistics at the University of Colorado Boulder, graduating with a Bachelor of Arts in 2009.
+He received a Juris Doctor from the University of Chicago Law School in 2013 and a Doctor of Philosophy in political science from the University of California, Los Angeles in 2018.

-When he was 15 years old, he was sent to the residential treatment program Casa by the Sea, which operated as a center for troubled kids.
-He said the experience "completely changed the course of my life for the better".